ewan-klein/dataliteracy/data_literacy_bos.md

     respects legal and ethical considerations.
 7. Interpret and evaluate data relative to specific communication / policy objectives.
-8. Implement, evaluate and document a prototype 'intervention' relative to the interests and needs of a specified community of stakeholders.
+8. Implement, evaluate and document a prototype 'intervention' that addresses  the interests and needs of a specified community of stakeholders.
 9. Communicate the information in two or more datasets using appropriate analytic, presentation and visualisation techniques.